AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront/wf-reports-move-to-not-available-on-issue-report.md

 ---
-title: "Reports: Move to option not available on Issue reports"
+title: 'Reports: Move to option not available on Issue reports'
-description: "When a user is viewing an issue report and attempts to move an issue, the Move to option is not available under the More (three-dot) menu."
+description: When a user is viewing an issue report and attempts to move an issue, the Move to option is not available under the More (three-dot) menu.
 hidefromtoc: yes
+exl-id: 959f91fd-e794-4209-bf9a-22d3371e7e30
 ---
 # Reports: "Move to" option not available on issue reports

 >[!NOTE]